 Morgan Creek Park

 A wide variety of natural and recreational features can be found at Morgan Creek County Park, located off of Worcester Road in southwest Linn County.
-Steep wooded hills in the east and gently rolling hills in the west, combine with the stream valley of Morgan Creek to create habitat for a wide variety of flora and fauna.
-Deer, squirrels, pheasants, fox, nesting bluebirds, beaver, raccoons, snow trillium and native prairie grasses are just some of the natural features found in this 230-acre park.
+Steep wooded hills in the east and gently rolling hills in the west, combined with the stream valley of Morgan Creek create habitat for a wide variety of flora and fauna.
+Deer, squirrels, pheasants, fox, nesting bluebirds, beaver, raccoons, snow trillium and native prairie grasses are just some of the natural features found in this 303-acre park.

-Morgan Creek has several great features in addition to the wonderful wildlife habitat - including the Morgan Creek Arboretum, modern campground, reservable open shelter, playground, and extensive trail system - including groomed cross-country ski trails.
+Morgan Creek has several great features in addition to the wonderful wildlife habitat.
+That includes the Morgan Creek Arboretum, modern campground, reservable open shelter, playground, and extensive trail system - including groomed cross-country ski trails.

 Camping is a popular outdoor recreation activity at Morgan Creek Park.

-Campgrounds are open from April 15-October 15, ground conditions
+Campgrounds are open generally from April 15-October 15, ground conditions

 permitting.
 Morgan Creek Family Campground has modern